writethedocs/www/docs/blog/2021-community-update.rst

 We have been seeing great success with our `job board`_ and `newsletter sponsorships`_.
-The job listings have been getting a bit overwhelming, so we're using that as an oppertunity to raise prices.
+The job listings have been getting a bit overwhelming, so we've decided to try and mitigate that by increasing the prices.

 Starting in August:

-* The newsletter sponsorship is now $350
+* The newsletter sponsorship price is $350
-* A featured job posting is now $250
+* A featured job posting price is $250
-* A normal job posting is now $100
+* A regular job posting price is $100

 With the move to virtual events and uncertainty in the world, we're hoping to be able to use these additional sources of revenue to keep WTD sustainable well into the future.